 There are many factors that can contribute to a decline in GDP, including the following:

-• lower consumer confidence, caused by negative events (such as COVID-19), which leads consumers to delay spending;
+- lower consumer confidence, caused by negative events (such as the COVID-19 pandemic), which leads consumers to delay spending;

-• crises in the financial system, such as a drop in the stock market;
+- crises in the financial system, which can bring about a sharp drop or crash in stock markets

-• sudden disruptions in the supply or demand of essential commodities, such as oil, which leads to a drastic increase in their price.
+- sudden disruptions in the supply or demand of essential commodities, such as oil, which can lead to a drastic increase in their price.

 What’s the difference between a recession and a depression?